Zane96/Fairy/readme.md

 An Android framework for system log analysis on the Android platform.

-Fairy is a easy debug tool for using [adb logcat](https://developer.android.com/studio/command-line/logcat.html?hl=zh-cn#outputFormat) command on your Android phone instead of on your PC.
+Fairy is an easy debug tool for using [adb logcat](https://developer.android.com/studio/command-line/logcat.html?hl=zh-cn#outputFormat) command on your Android phone instead of on your PC.

-You can scan the system log informatio anywhere with your Android phone.
+You can scan the system log information anywhere with your Android phone.

 ​                          ![](/screenshot/Screenshot_1.png)              ![](/screenshot/Screenshot_2.png)